 004 = Mass.
 College of Art and Design

 005 = School of the Museum of Fine Arts, Boston

-- ProArts courses are only counted as general elective credit toward graduation.
-If you wish to have a ProArts course count differently than general elective credit, you must first obtain approval from the chair of your major before the start of the course.
+- If you wish to fulfill a Berklee music course requirement through ProArts, you must obtain written approval from the chair of your major before the start of the course.

-- A maximum of four ProArts credits may be applied to the general elective requirements of your major.
-Faculty and staff are eligible to take one course per semester through ProArts.
+- Faculty and staff are eligible to take one course per semester through ProArts.

 The Office of Experiential Learning

-The mission of the Office of Experiential Learning (OEL) is to provide practical internship opportunities for our students.
-All OEL programs provide students with an opportunity to connect their classroom studies with practical career development.
+The mission of the Office of Experiential Learning (OEL) is to provide support and assist students/alumni in their search for relevant internship opportunities.
+All OEL courses allow students the ability to connect their classroom studies with practical career development.

-Throughout the year the OEL offers a number of credit-bearing programs for students and alumni to obtain these experiences in a variety of geographic locations.
-In addition to these opportunities, the OEL offers a Summer Residential Internship Program in Los Angeles and New York City.
-These comprehensive, credit-bearing opportunities combine internship experience and professional development workshops during the summer break.
+Each semester, throughout the year, the OEL offers a number of credit-bearing courses for students and alumni to obtain these experiences in a variety of geographic locations.
+In addition to the courses offered each semester, the OEL offers a Summer Residential Internship Program in Los Angeles.
+This comprehensive, credit-bearing program combines the internship experience with professional development workshops during the summer break.
 Students live in housing arranged by the college.